 Scleral Lenses are also used for patients who have had the following eye treatments/surgeries:

-Scleral lenses are large diameter contact lenses designed specifically to correct complex visual problems, which result in providing clear and comfortable vision.
-They are different to other types of contact lenses in that they do not actually touch the cornea.
+Scleral lenses are large-diameter contact lenses designed specifically to correct complex visual problems, which result in providing clear and comfortable vision.
+They are different from other types of contact lenses in that they do not actually touch the cornea.
 Instead, scleral lenses vault over the entire corneal surface, resting on the “white” portion of the eye known as the “sclera.”

 The space between the back portion of the scleral lens and the front of the cornea is filled with unpreserved sterile saline solution, which means that the eye always remains in a liquid environment, creating a more comfortable wearing experience.
 These larger lenses are also more stable than conventional gas permeable contact lenses, which are much smaller in size and move with each blink.

 With scleral lenses there is usually no lens awareness as the edge of the lens sits on the sclera, away from the sensitive cornea.
 Moreover, scleral lenses do not fall out, bits of grit do not lodge behind them during wear, and they are extremely comfortable to wear when fitted properly.